 In addition to the Salvator tapping at the Nockherberg, numerous brewery pubs organise their own authentic stout beer festivals.
 Here are the top spots:

 The merry ”Salvator-Polit-Show” on the Nockherberg is the annual prelude of Starkbier tapping.
-A cabaret artist in a monk's robe slips into the role of ”Brother Barnabas” and pours mockery and biting remarks over the heads of the powerful.
-The long list of Lent preachers at the Nockherberg includes famous names, such as Walter Sedlmayr, Bruno Jonas and Django Asül.
-From 2011 to 2018, cabaret artist Luise Kinseher was the first woman to deliver the Lent sermon at the Nockherberg.
-She temporarily turned the character of Brother Barnabas into ”Mama Bavaria”.
-Allgäu satirist Maximilian ”Maxi” Schafroth has been setting the tone at ”Derblecken” (traditional mockery of politicians) since 2023.
+A cabaret artist in a monk's robe slips into the role of ”Brother Barnabas” – since 2023 it's Maxi Schafroth – and pours mockery and biting remarks over the heads of the powerful.
+In the weeks afterwards, Munich's most famous strong beer festival is celebrated at the Nockherberg.

 Dates: 14 March to 6 April 2025